mozilla/skywriter/Skywriter10.md

 There is no relationship between Skywriter plugins and Firefox extensions, but the interface described on that page matches exactly what we need.

+## multiple editors ##

+Editors on a page will share:

+1. settings
+2. plugin catalog (ie they all have the same collection of plugins)
+3. commands (if they all have the same collection of plugins, they all have the same collection of commands)
+4. themes (this is actually required. they have to use the same theme)
+5. syntax highlighters

+put another way, here is what varies:

+1. how the plugins are glued together (is there a command line? etc.)
+2. actual DOM nodes and editing events
+3. editor content
+4. stuff like the current editing mode (JS, HTML, etc.)

+(For reference, I believe Bespin 0.9 shares settings and themes, and that's it!
+I think it makes sense to share a whole lot more.)

 ## dryice ##

 dryice is the name of Bespin's build tool.
 The intention is to move this tool